18F/tock-gas-ts/README.md

 ### Running in Node

-To run the `main` function in a Node shim that emulates the GAS runtime, run:
+To run any public function in a Node shim that emulates the GAS runtime, run:

 ```